Kelly Loeffler sells stake in WNBA team after clashing with players over Black Lives Matter

 Last summer, while running to retain her seat in the Senate, Loeffler branded herself as a tough-talking loyalist to President Trump amid protests of racial injustice.
 After the WNBA pledged support of Black Lives Matter, Loeffler wrote an open letter to Commissioner Cathy Engelbert denouncing the move as divisive.
 Instead, Loeffler suggested, the league should put an American flag on all licensed apparel for players, coaches and staff, as a show of unity.

-Players roundly rejected the letter and called for Loeffler to leave the WNBA, with the players’ union tweeting in all caps: “E-N-O-U-G-H!
+Players roundly rejected the letter and called for Loeffler to leave the WNBA, with the players’ union tweeting: “E-N-O-U-G-H!
 O-U-T!”
 With no commitment from the league to force her out, players turned their attention to removing Loeffler from office.

 In August, players across the league wore “VOTE WARNOCK” shirts in support of Warnock, who was polling at 9 percent at the time.
 The gesture ignited his campaign and, on Jan.
 20, Warnock was sworn in as the first Black senator from Georgia.

 The NBA, led by superstars James and Chris Paul, has received much of the credit for leading athletes to speak out for social justice, including in their fight against voter suppression.
 The women of the WNBA, however, have helped lead the charge of athletes as activists.
-In 2016, before any professional team embraced Black Lives Matter, the Minnesota Lynx wore the slogan on T-shirts with the names of Philando Castile and Alton Sterling, Black men who died during interactions with police.
+In 2016, before any other professional team embraced Black Lives Matter, the Minnesota Lynx wore the slogan on T-shirts with the names of Philando Castile and Alton Sterling, Black men who died during interactions with police.

 Montgomery, who won two WNBA titles with the Lynx, took part in those protests.
 Maya Moore, Montgomery’s former teammate and the 2014 MVP, left the league at the height of her career to help overturn the conviction of a Missouri man who had served 22 years of a 50-year prison sentence for burglary and assault.